 Napoleon III was so enamoured of his big waterfall that he had a hunting cabin built next to it.
-That hunting lodge was later expanded and turned into what is today a Michelin-starred restaurantalso called La Grande Cascade,, one of the more enjoyable restaurant experiences in Paris.
+That hunting lodge was later expanded and turned into what is today a Michelin-starred restaurantalso called La Grande Cascade, one of our more enjoyable restaurant experiences in Paris.

 Also at Bois de Boulogne is a kind of park within a park.
 Chateau de Bagatelle sits in its own grounds with gardens that today are famous their roses.
 This parc was the playground of the 18th-century rich and famous.
 Louis XIV's brother bought the estate in 1775 and contemplated building a small chateau here.
 Marie-Antoinette bet her brother-in-law that the new chateau could not be built in three months or less.
 Sixty-three days later the building was complete and Marie lost the bet.